Riding the Trend or Protecting Profits | People's United Financial Inc. (PBCT)

-People’s United Financial Inc. (NASDAQ:PBCT) went up by 1.01% from its latest closing price compared to the recent 1-year high of $19.40.
-The company’s stock price has collected -0.82% of loss in the last five trading sessions.
-Press Release reported 4 hours ago that SHAREHOLDER ALERT: WeissLaw LLP Reminds STAY, GNMK, LDKB, and PBCT Shareholders About Its Ongoing Investigations
+People’s United Financial Inc. (NASDAQ:PBCT) went up by 3.20% from its latest closing price compared to the recent 1-year high of $19.40.
+The company’s stock price has collected 0.22% of gains in the last five trading sessions.
+Press Release reported on 04/22/21 that People’s United Financial Declares Cash Dividend on Preferred Stock

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.